landonb/home-fries/.fries/once/A_Linux_Setup_Guide_For_Devs.rst

 If you'd like to configure Linux to use your gmail account to send email from your machine, follow these instructions.

-.. todo:: Verify these instructions.
+.. todo: Verify these instructions.

 Install postfix and a few addition packages.